zdravkov/kendo-docs/getting-started/web/sortable/overview.md

 ### Hint

-The Hint is the element which represents the dragged item.
-By default the hint is a clone of the dragged item.
-Developer may change the default hint though the `hint` configuration option.
+The Hint is the element representing the dragged item.
+By default, the hint is a clone of the dragged item.

-> **Important** Hint element is appended to the `<body>` tag.
-This might cause styling issues if the CSS rules are applied only to the Sortable's container.
+> **Important:** The hint element is appended to the `<body>` tag.
+This may cause styling issues if the CSS rules are applied only to the Sortable's container.

-#### Set the hint to a function
+#### Customize the hint

+You may change the default hint by setting the `hint` configuration option.

+##### Build the hint from the dragged element

     <ul id="sortable">
         <li>ItemA1</li>